Prabhmeet2308/cse15l-lab-reports/lab-report-3-week-6.md

 ### Public Key on Github
 First we needed to get our ssh public key.
 So in order to do that you first need to go to your terminal, type in ```cd .ssh``` and then ```ls.``` If any of the files named: ```id_rsa.pub, id_ecdsa.pub, id_ed25519.pub``` are there; then just type ```pbcopy<~/.ssh/(filename)``` to copy it.
 Mine was ```pbcopy<~/.ssh/id_rsa.pub```.
 Note that the ones with ```.pub``` are the public SSH keys.
+Then go to Github page from there go to settings-> SSH and GPG keys-->click on the green "New SSH key" button.
+It will then ask you for the title(which can be anything), and the actual key itself, that is what you just copied.

 ![WhatsApp Image 2022-05-07 at 5 54 14 PM](https://user-images.githubusercontent.com/103228599/167344322-d81e68ec-0e3b-42d7-9593-f175c38f4399.jpeg)